JosepMariaVila/Russian-Roulette-Hook-1000-XAH-prize/README.md

 Russian Roulette is a Hook that converts a Xahau account in an engine for a simple game.
 One player will hava an odd or an even number based on the ledger index sequence of the payment he sent.
 Next player will have an odd or an even number based on the ledger index sequence ledger of the payment he sent.

 This hook is based in the Odds or Evens Hook and the Highest Number Hook by @ekiserrepe.
-That hook had an undesirable thing, the range between numbers where in some cases predictable, for example, if first player had a 0 or 1, then there were high chances the second player was able to win because, 2, 3, 4, 5, 6, 7, 8 and 9 would win him.
-So I thought this should be reduced to a range of 2 options, this way the result would be less predictable.
-A way to do so is reduce the ledger sequence number to an odd or even number or to its corresponding remainders when they are divided by 2.
-The result of dividing the ledger index sequence by 2 is 0 for even numbers, or 1 for odd numbers.
+The result of dividing the ledger index sequence by 2 is 0 for even numbers or 1 for odd numbers, based on that the Hook determines the winner as follows.

-But who wins?
+Who wins?

 If the first player has a remainder of 0 and the second player a remainder of 0, the first player wins.